ifremer-bioinformatics/samba/docs/usage.md

 Path to the directory containing the representative sequences to merge (this directory must constain only the representative sequences to merge).

-## Distribution based-clustering
+## ASV clustering

 This step, based on [dbotu3](https://github.com/swo/dbotu3) is optional if you do not want to cluster your ASV sequences.

 ### `--dbotu3_enable`

-Distribution based-clustering step.
+ASV clustering step.
 Set to false to deactivate this step. (default = true)

 ### `--gen_crit`